braver/programmingfonts/blog.md

 If to be copied is the sincerest form of flattery, Jim Lyles has much to be proud of: this has to be the [most copied font ever](http://dejavu-fonts.org/wiki/index.php?title=Bitstream_Vera_derivatives)).
 A classic, this font especially well suited for use on Windows since it's fully hinted.
 Although Bitstream did a wonderful job, its 300 glyphs can be limiting.
 Luckily, it has been open sourced, inspiring the [DejaVu Project](http://dejavu-fonts.org/wiki/Main_Page) to expand the coverage of this wonderful typeface.

-bitstream, sans, 2002, professional, free
+bitstream vera, sans, 2002, professional, free

 By **Jim Lyles** (2002)
 *Alias: bitstream-vera - License: Bitstream Vera License*